My Journey On Learning Spanish In Six Months

 When it comes to learning anything new, consistency is much more important than intensity.

-Many language learning experts say bad things about apps like Duolingo but the one big thing that I love about the app is its gamification–they keep you engaged and make it feel like you're making progress.
+Many language learning experts say bad things about apps like Duolingo but the one big thing that I love about the app is its gamification–it keeps you engaged and makes it feel like you're making progress.

 Outside of Duolingo, I watched short Spanish tutorials on YouTube and completed quizzes on SpanishDict.